- Rules and Regulations

 Edits to Abstracts

 We understand that edits sometimes need to be made to abstracts after they are submitted.
-Presenters will be sent an email notification prior to scheduling to ask for verification of abstract content, please use this opportunity to send updates and edits to us.
-We try hard to accommodate edits and changes as we lead up to the conference, but due to certain publishing deadlines we will be unable to edit abstracts starting four weeks before the meeting start date.
+We try hard to accommodate edits and changes as we lead up to the conference, but due to certain publishing deadlines we will be unable to edit abstracts starting after 7 May 2018.